 Aloha and Welcome to the School of Accountancy

-Greeting to our friends and alumni.
-It is my great pleasure to serve our students and University of Hawai‘i at Mānoa as the director of the School of Accountancy (SOA) for the Shidler College of Business.
-The SOA continues to play an important role in educating students for careers in their accounting and business studies.
-Significant number of our graduates hold leading positions not only in Hawai‘i, but throughout the United States and the world.
+Greetings to our friends and alumni.
+It is my great pleasure to serve our students and University of Hawai'i at Mānoa as the director of the School of Accountancy (SOA) for the Shidler College of Business.
+The SOA continues to play an essential role in educating students for careers in their accounting and business studies.
+A significant number of our graduates hold leading positions not only in Hawai'i, but throughout the United States and the world.

-Although our curriculum and classrooms have continued to incorporate new developments in the fields of accounting and technology, we recently completed an overall review of our curriculum and it’s relevancy to our stakeholders in the state of Hawai‘i.
-Our emphasis is not only on the quality of education, but on development of necessary skills as well as our integration of entrepreneurship into the curriculum.
+Our curriculum and classrooms have continued to incorporate new developments in the fields of accounting and technology.
+We recently started coordinating with the AICPA to utilize their online resources.
+Our objective remains to have a curriculum relevant to our stakeholders in the state of Hawai'i while developing necessary skills and integrating entrepreneurship into the curriculum.

 - Capstone Undergraduate Accounting (ACC 460; four one-credit courses) and Capstone Master's course (ACC 660; Case-Based, covered by local leaders in the accounting profession).